HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-09.md

 }
 ```

-- Restart the restapi
+- Restart the restapi.

 ![Enable Ports](img/portenable.png)

 ## How to check

 Navigate to the new URLs, you should be prompted with basic auth.
-Password is `supersecret` and user the respective key from the JSON file
+Password is `supersecret` and user is the respective key from the JSON file.

 ![Ports in use](img/PortUse.png)